Visa and Mastercard Payment Processing FAQs

 CCBill informs merchants that their annual Visa or Mastercard registration has expired by sending weekly email notifications to the email address on file.

 Typically, Visa and Mastercard registrations are canceled in between the 2nd and 3rd email notifications.
-If that happens, you will be required to manually pay the $500 USD Visa or Mastercard registration fee.
+If that happens, you will be required to manually pay the $950 Visa or $500 Mastercard registration fee.

 CCBill strongly encourages you to renew your Visa and Mastercard registrations on time.